Skip to content

 ├── logs Tail and inspect daemon log output (in-tree or via log_storage_backend plugin)

-│ └── tail Tail recent log entries from the active log storage backend
+│ └── tail Tail recent log entries from the active log storage backend. `--follow` is a hidden deprecated no-op; use `animus daemon stream` for live follow behavior

-├── subject List, get, create, and update subjects via installed subject_backend plugins
+├── subject List, get, create, update, status, and delete subjects via installed subject_backend plugins

 │ ├── list List subjects for a given kind via the active subject_backend plugin